tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 7) Type `npm start` to start up this proxy server

-8) To test the proxy server, head to http://localhost:3001/api/associations/software
+8) To test the proxy server, point your browser at http://localhost:3001/api/associations/software

 - you should get results something like this: